 BYJU’S is revolutionising the education sector of the country through its interactive and effective learning methodology that uses videos, animations and info-graphics to teach the students.
 Our interactive model of teaching helps students learn more effectively than traditional teaching methods.

-Stay tuned with BYJU’S to access the NCERT Solutions, download exemplar problems for other classes in PDF and CBSE sample papers.
+Stay tuned to BYJU’S to access the NCERT Solutions, exemplar problems, previous years’ papers, etc., for Classes 1 to 12 in PDF and CBSE sample papers.

 Frequently Asked Questions on NCERT Solutions for Class 12 Physics Chapter 15